agda/agda-pkg/README.md

 ## Initialisation of the package index

-The easiest way to get libraries is from [the package index].
-We will use this index to download and to install
-Agda libraries.
-In addition, `agda-pkg` use a database to maintain a register of all libraries available.
+The easiest way to get some libraries s by using [the package index].
+We will use this index to download and to install the libraries.
+In addition, `agda-pkg` use a local database to maintain a register of all libraries available in your system.
 To initialise the index and the database run the following command:

 ```
     $ apkg init